carpentries-incubator/ml4bio-workshop/_episodes/05-log-regression.md

 > Is the price for your house high or low based on this one feature?
 {: .challenge}

-The "S" shaped function is the inverse of the logistic function of __odds__.
-It guarantees that the outcome will be between 0 and 1.

-> ## Definition
->
-> Odds - probability that an event happens divided by probability that an event doesn't happen.
-{: .callout}

 <p align="center">
 <img width="650" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/logit2.jpeg">
 </p>

-Visual

 Now, let's think about the T-cells example.
 If we focus only on one feature, for example cell size, we can use logistic regression to predict the probability that the cell would be active.

 The logistic function of odds is a sum of the __weighted features__.
-This makes the log-odds function a linear function, and logistic regression a linear classifier.
+This makes the log-odds function a linear function.
 What is important to understand is that the change in one feature by a unit changes the odds ratio.
 So logistic regression treats each feature independently.
 This affects what type of rules it can learn.